Dinner Guest: Production

 The song was written in January 2020 and saw a collaboration in production between AJ Tracey and The Elements.
 As a result of the COVID-19 pandemic, Tracey announced that all first week download profits from sales of "Dinner Guest" would be donated to the COVID-19 Urgent Appeal to support NHS staff and volunteers.
 This followed his appearance on the BBC Radio 1 charity single "Times Like These", which topped the chart and also raised money for the NHS.

 Tracey used a sample of "Push the Feeling On" by Scottish house music producers Nightcrawlers as the hook for the song.

 It was one of two songs released in 2020 to sample "Push the Feeling On", the other being "House Party" by Mist featuring Fredo.

 Chart performance

-"Dinner Guest" entered the top 10 on its first week of release, making its bows at number 8.
+"Dinner Guest" entered the top 10 on its first week of release, making its bow at number 8.
 It hovered between positions 8 to 10 for six weeks before rising to number 6 and finally its peak of number five on the chart week ending 25 June 2020.